-On 9 February 2007, ABN AMRO Bank, N.V., Singapore Branch as original lender entered into a €1.575 billion credit agreement (as amended by the first and second supplemental agreements dated 15 February 2007 and 21 March 2007, respectively) with, inter alia, Suzlon Energy Limited, AERH, and SE Drive Technik GmbH (all guaranteed by SEL) (the "Acquisition Facility") in order to assist with the financing of the REpower Offer.
-The Acquisition Facility provides for several tranches of debt which can be utilised for certain purposes including (i) the repayment of indebtedness relating to the Hansen Transmissions acquisition; (ii) payment of the purchase price and acquisition costs in relation to the REpower Offer; and (iii) general corporate purposes of the Group.
-The current amount drawn or committed under the Acquisition Facility is €1,569.96 billion.
-The Company intends to use the proceeds of the Bonds to refinance part of the Acquisition Facility.
+On 9 February 2007, ABN AMRO Bank, N.V., Singapore Branch as original lender entered into a €1.575 billion credit agreement (as amended from time to time) with, inter alia, Suzlon Energy Limited, AERH, and SEDT (all guaranteed by SEL) (the "Acquisition Facility") in order to assist with the financing of the REpower Offer.
+The Acquisition Facility provides for several tranches of debt which can be utilised for certain purposes including (i) the repayment of indebtedness relating to the acquisition of Hansen Transmissions; (ii) payment of the purchase price and acquisition costs in relation to the REpower Offer; and (iii) general corporate purposes of the Group.
+The Company used €220 million from the proceeds of the Initial Bonds to refinance the Acquisition Facility and intends to use the proceeds of the Bonds to refinance part of the Acquisition Facility.
 See "Use of Proceeds".
-The aggregate purchase price for the 87 per cent. interest in REpower is not expected to exceed the principal amount of the relevant tranches of the Acquisition Facility that have been allocated for the acquisition.
+The aggregate purchase price for the aggregate 87 per cent. interest in REpower is not expected to exceed the principal amount of the relevant tranches of the Acquisition Facility that have been allocated for the acquisition.